grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 1.  **Install the Right Speaker** – Place the right speaker into the device, using the locating pins for guidance.
-Using a 3IP screwdriver, fasten the 4 screws
+Using a 3IP screwdriver, fasten the four screws
     (<img src="./images/Surface_Pro_12in/Pro12_Repair/media/image103.png"/>) securing the right
     speaker.

 2.  **Install the Left Speaker** – Place the left speaker into the device, using the locating pins for guidance.
-Using a 3IP screwdriver, fasten the 4 screws
+Using a 3IP screwdriver, fasten the four screws
     (<img src="./images/Surface_Pro_12in/Pro12_Repair/media/image103.png"/>) securing the left
     speaker.